Rugby-South Africa come from behind to beat Wales 23-18 | Sports-Games

 Malcolm Marx scored the only try of the match with seven minutes remaining as the World Cup holders came from behind to take the lead for the first time in the test and record their first victory in Cardiff in eight years.
 They were 18-15 behind after the two teams had traded penalties throughout a bruising contest with Dan Biggar kicking six out of six for his side.

-Handre Pollard put over four penalties for South Africa, with a long range contribution from his own half by Frans Steyn and an additional three points on the final whistle for Elton Jantjies.
-The 34-year-old Steyn, who came on early as injury substitute, was named man-of-the-match not only for his long range kicking but several exciting line breaks.
+Handre Pollard put over four penalties for South Africa, with a long-range contribution from his own half by Frans Steyn and an additional three points on the final whistle for Elton Jantjies.
+The 34-year-old Steyn, who came on early as an injury substitute, was named man-of-the-match not only for his long-range kicking but also several exciting line breaks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)